Adolfo2010/windows-labs/iis-lab1.md

 There are some NAT limitations that we will have to managed during this lab.
 We can not connect to localhost so we will need to review Docker Host IP Address and use your remote web browser using its IP as url.

-To use local host connection on MS Windows we must use container IP:
+__To use localhost connection on MS Windows we must use container IP:__
 ~~~
 	docker inspect --format '{{ .NetworkSettings.Networks.nat.IPAddress }}' <CONTAINER_NAME>
 ~~~